Sv443-Network/UserUtils/README.md

 ### Stringifiable
 This type describes any value that either is a string itself or can be converted to a string.
-To be considered stringifiable, the object needs to have a `toString()` method that returns a string (all primitive types have this method).
+To be considered stringifiable, the object needs to have a `toString()` method that returns a string.
+Most primitives have this method, but something like undefined or null does not (they can only be used in the `String()` constructor or string interpolation).
-This method allows not just explicit conversion by calling it, but also implicit conversion by passing it into the `String()` constructor or by interpolating it in a template string.
+Having this method allows not just explicit conversion by calling it, but also implicit conversion by passing it into the `String()` constructor or by interpolating it in a template string.

 <details><summary><b>Example - click to view</b></summary>